mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   side (LHS) of their definition.* This makes sense, because otherwise the body would need to be wrapped in a lambda anyway.

-  To clarify, let's steal one more example from the GHC user guide:
+  To clarify, let's steal an example from the GHC user guide:

   ```haskell
   comp1 :: (b -> c) -> (a -> b) -> a -> c